This summary of age discrimination law in Sweden has been prepared by Elmzell Advokatbyra, the Ius Laboris member for Sweden: www.elmzell.se

-- Special treatment, on grounds of age, which is justified by the special nature of the particular occupational activities concerned of the context in which they are carried out.
-Such a characteristic requires a legitimate aim and that the means of achieving that aim are appropriate and necessary,
+- Special treatment, which is justified by the special nature of the particular occupational activities concerned of the context in which they are carried out.
+Such a characteristic requires a legitimate aim and that the means of achieving that aim are appropriate and necessary;

-- Special treatment, on grounds of age, in collective bargaining agreements (“CBA”) and individual employments contracts, in order to regulate pensions, disability and survivor benefits,
+- Special treatment in collective bargaining agreements (“CBA”) and individual employments contracts, in order to regulate pensions, disability and survivor benefits; and

-- Special treatment, on grounds of age, if the special treatment is objectively and reasonably justified by a legitimate aim and if the means of achieving that aim are appropriate and necessary.
+- Special treatment that is objectively and reasonably justified by a legitimate aim and if the means of achieving that aim are appropriate and necessary.

-The scope of the DA encompasses both the public and private sector, including public bodies and self-employed etc, in relation to
+The scope of the DA encompasses both the public and private sectors, including public bodies and individuals who are self-employed, in relation to

 - Working life;